Dear Experts,

 From India, Bangalore

-Lately, I find that you have been giving replies regularly.
-Thanks for the contributions.
+Lately, I have noticed that you have been providing responses regularly.
+Thank you for your contributions.

-Therefore, I humbly request you to contribute to this forum but let the replies reflect your years or decades spent in the HR profession.
+Therefore, I kindly urge you to continue contributing to this forum but ensure that your responses reflect the wealth of your years or decades in the HR profession.

 Dinesh Divekar